On the 1D Cubic Nonlinear Schrodinger Equation in an Almost Critical Space: Introduction and statement of the main result

-With in mind the two examples $\hat{u}_0(\xi)=\frac{1}{(1+|\xi|)^{\beta}},\any \beta>0$, for which we have the local well-posedness, and $\hat{u}_0(\xi)=1$, for which we don't, a natual question is to see how close we can approach the endpoint case.
+We proceed with presenting our results.
+With in mind two examples $\hat{u}_0(\xi)=\frac{1}{(1+|\xi|)^{\beta}},\any \beta>0$, for which we have the local well-posedness, and $\hat{u}_0(\xi)=1$, for which we do not, a natual question is to see how close we can approach the endpoint case.
 Now we state the second theorem, from which the almost global well-posedness follows:

 \begin{thm} The equation \eqref{main} is well-posed on the time interval $[0,1]$ for small initial data in $l^{\Phi}L^2$, where the norm is given by \begineq \v u_0\v_{l^{\Phi}L^2}:=\inf\{\lambda>0: \sum_{n\in \mb{Z}} \Phi(\frac{\v P_n(u_0)\v_{L^2}}{\lambda})\le 1\}, \endeq with